-If Japan continues with its program of nuclear fuel reprocessing and breeder development it will be establishing an international norm of behavior that will make it impossible to control the spread of nuclear weapons or reduce the large stockpiles of nuclear weapons that currently exist.
+If Russia continues with its program of nuclear fuel reprocessing and breeder development it will be establishing an international norm of behavior that will make it impossible to control the spread of nuclear weapons or reduce the large stockpiles of nuclear weapons that currently exist.

 With vast quantities of nuclear weapons material flowing through its fuel cycle, the greatest risk of the plutonium breeder is that of nuclear proliferation.
-It is incomprehensible that Japan, the one country that has been subjected to a nuclear weapons attack, would decide to base its electric fuel supply on a technology requiring enormous stocks of nuclear weapons-usable material.